 - 1. Discharges from irrigated agricultural lands, including leaching or runoff of irrigation water and/or stormwater, may carry wastes, including but not limited to salts, nutrients, pathogens, sediments, and pesticides that can affect the quality of waters of the state. - 2.
-The Coachella Valley, located in Riverside County, has approximately 54,000 acres of irrigated agricultural lands.
-Additionally, Coachella Valley contains approximately 21 miles of open agricultural drains.
-The Coachella Valley agricultural area is depicted in Figures 1 and 2. - 3.
-Waters of the state are or may be affected by waste discharges from irrigated agricultural lands in the Coachella Valley including the following surface waters: the Coachella Valley Drains, the Coachella Storm Water Channel, and the Salton Sea.
-Additionally, groundwaters are or may be affected by these waste discharges, specifically the Whitewater Hydrologic Unit. - 4.
+The Imperial Valley, located in Imperial County, has approximately 480,000 acres of farmable irrigated agricultural lands.
+Additionally, Imperial Valley contains approximately 1,300 miles of open agricultural drains.
+The Imperial Valley agricultural area is depicted in Figure 1. - 3.
+Waters of the state are or may be affected by waste discharges from irrigated agricultural lands in the Imperial Valley including the following surface waters: the Alamo River, the New River, Imperial Valley Drains and the Salton Sea.
+Additionally, groundwaters are or may be affected by these waste discharges, specifically the Imperial Hydrologic Unit. - 4.
 Water Code section 13260, subdivision (a)(1), requires that any person discharging wastes or proposing to discharge wastes (other than into a community sewer system), which could affect the quality of the waters of the state, must file a report of waste discharge (ROWD).
 The appropriate regional water board then prescribes requirements for the discharge or proposed discharge of wastes pursuant to Water Code section 13263.
 General waste discharge requirements may be prescribed for discharges produced by the same or similar operations, involving the same or similar types of wastes, and requiring the same or similar treatment standards.
+(Water Code, section 13263, subdivision (i).)
+Covered dischargers must enroll in the general waste discharge requirements in lieu of submission of an ROWD to obtain individual waste discharge requirements.

-(Wat.
-Code, § 13263, subd. (i).) - 5.
-This Order consists of general waste discharge requirements (General WDRs) regulating discharges of wastes from commercial irrigated agricultural lands in the Coachella Valley to prevent and address water quality impacts to waters of the state.
+- 5. This Order consists of general waste discharge requirements (General WDRs) regulating discharges of wastes from commercial irrigated agricultural lands in the Imperial Valley to prevent and address water quality impacts to waters of the state.
 These General WDRs regulate owners/operators of irrigated agricultural lands (collectively, Dischargers) with the potential to discharge waste that may impact the quality of the waters of the state.
-This Order also establishes substantive and procedural requirements for third-party representatives formed to assist Dischargers to comply with this Order (Coalition Groups) and only regulates Dischargers who are also members of a Coalition Group.

-6. Dischargers were previously regulated under Order R7-2014-0046, Conditional Waiver of Waste Discharge Requirements for Agricultural Wastewater Discharges and Discharges of Waste from Drain Operation and Maintenance Activities Originating Within the Coachella Valley (2014 Conditional Waiver).
-The 2014 Conditional Waiver was set to expire in 2019, but was renewed by Order R7-2019-0049 until June 26, 2020, and was further renewed by Order R7-2020-0020 until December 26, 2020.
-This Order supersedes the 2014 Conditional Waiver, except for enforcement purposes.
+This Order also establishes substantive and procedural requirements for third-party representatives formed to comply with this Order (Coalition Groups) and only regulates Dischargers who are also members of a Coalition Group. - 6.
+Dischargers were previously regulated under Order R7-2015-0008, Conditional Waiver of Waste Discharge Requirements for Agricultural Wastewater Discharges and Discharges of Wastes from Drain Operation and Maintenance Activities Within the Imperial Valley (2015 Conditional Waiver).
+The 2015 Conditional Waiver was set to expire in 2020, but was renewed by Order R7-2019-0056 until January 15, 2021 and by Order R7-2020-0035 until January 15, 2022.
+This Order supersedes the 2015 Conditional Waiver, except for enforcement purposes.